Radical imagination- chapter 1

 The first stage of this research through design, drawing and writing, is to understand better IMAGINATION.

 It is for this reason that we develop the following maps about “5 THEORIES OF IMAGINATION”.
-We select five authors and we follow their inquiries about imagination in chronological order, from the more poetic theories to the more contemporary ones based in neuroscience.
-The transversal cut of the selected authors (each of them studied through a different map) is the following:
+We select five authors and we follow their inquiries about imagination in chronological order.
+It should be noted that these theories are framed within Western culture and that all of them are based on the body and its movement.
+We also relate these theories to specific architectural or artistic practices that embody them.
+The cross‑section of the selected authors (each of them studied through a different map) is as follows:

 At the roots of this approach what is present is a deep critic of the pragmatic way of thinking about what is life for, understanding that production and economical growing is the only aspect to be considered above everything else.
 We claim here for a kind of “imaginary pragmatism” in which this sentence by Ernesto Laclau and Chantal Mouffe (1991) could be real: